What we do

 Each parent is then contacted by the NACCC to complete the referral process.
 Once we have the referral, we will make contact with both parents to start contact.
 There is a £20 registration fee for the parent seeking contact on completion of this form.

-Alternatively the forms can download these from this page on the website (see links for forms above).
 Contact Supervisors will be in the room with you, observing these sessions.
 These will be recorded on either a laptop or hand written.

 This takes place during Supported Contact hours (Saturday 1.00-3.00).
 This is a service available for families needing extra support to make the transition between Supervised and Supported Contact.
 A worker will remain with the family throughout the supported contact session and be on hand to support.
 The worker will also be extra vigilant to keeping an eye and ear open to any areas of risks identified through the supervised contact process.
 The amount of sessions offered will be dependant on each individual circumstances and will be reviewed every 4 sessions.
 We anticipate most families will then move into supported contact, however this gives us the option to put a contact back into Supervised Contact should the staff feel this is necessary.
 Sometimes a signed agreement by both parents addressing risks may be put in place in order for this to take place.

 Costs involved in contact